LEARN HOW TO DRINK RESPONSIBLY

 How much is too much and how should we take care?
 Recoverthol’s answer is education via a self-quantifying mobile application and a product that aims to provides some protection against the effects of alcohol on one’s health and the economy.

-The application calculates the time taken to sobriety.
-The user can estimate what time they would need to stop drinking in order to be sober for work the next day, or to allow for a good night’s sleep so that they can be on their A-game the next day.
+The application calculates the time taken to sober.
+The user can estimate what time they would need to stop drinking in order to be sober for work the next day, or to allow for a good night’s sleep.

-Recoverthol is not a hangover cure or a hangover prevention product.
-Recoverthol is a supplement to provide additional cofactors and co enzymes precursors that are used up when you drink alcohol.
-Recoverthol’s users are also encourage to count the number of drinks they have, which has been proven as an effective way to reduce alcohol consumption.
+Recoverthol is not a hangover cure.
+Recoverthol is a supplement to replenish nutrients in the body that are used up when you drink alcohol.
+Recoverthol’s users are also encouraged to count the number of drinks they have, which has been proven as an effective way to reduce alcohol consumption.

 Did you know that alcohol-related absenteeism equates to 11.5 million work days lost per annum, at a cost of $3 billion to the Australian economy?
 Studies have shown that 76% of moderate drinkers experience a hangover.

 Alcohol is a drug that does not come with dosage instructions.
 The effect of alcohol on your body, amongst other factors, depends mostly on your weight and gender.

 For example, for a 60kg female, a glass of white wine (150ml, 13.5% Alc =1.6 Standard drink) would take over 3.5 hours to clear out of her system.
 In comparison, the same drink would take 2 hours to clear for an 80kg male.